Veronica's Closet

 Veronica's Closet is an American television sitcom created by David Crane and Marta Kauffman.
 It aired on NBC for three seasons, from September 25, 1997, to December 7, 2000.
+The series marked Kirstie Alley's return to the network in a starring role since Cheers concluded its eleventh-season run in 1993.

 Kirstie Alley starred as Veronica "Ronnie" Chase, the owner and head of the titular fictional lingerie company in New York City, which was derived from the real-life lingerie company, Victoria's Secret.
 Kathy Najimy, Dan Cortese, Wallace Langham, Darryl Mitchell, Robert Prosky (season 1), Ron Silver (season 2), and Lorri Bagley (season 3) co-starred.

 The show was a top 10 success during its first two seasons (ranking No. 3 in its first year and No. 5 in its second), airing between Seinfeld and ER within the 'Must See TV' lineup.
 Ratings dropped when NBC moved it to a new timeslot, resulting in the show being cancelled after three seasons on the air.
 During its run, it aired a total of 66 episodes (22 per season).
+The show was never released on physical media; it eventually received a digital release and began appearing on streaming services in the mid-2020's, with all episodes remastered in HD.